Automorphism groups of solvable groups of finite abelian ranks: Introduction

 A natural example of a $\mathbb{R}$-linear group that is not $\mathbb{Q}$-linear is given by $\mathbb{Z} \wr \mathbb{Z}$.
 This group is isomorphic to the matrix group given by

-It is clear that $\mathbb{Z} \wr \mathbb{Z}$ is isomorphic to an index $2$-subgroup of the group of $\mathbb{Z}[X,X^{-1}]$-points of the $\mathbb{R}$-defined linear algebraic group $\mathbb{R} \rtimes \mathbb{R}^*$ where $\mathbb{R}$ is equipped with its additive abelian structure and $\mathbb{R}^*$ with its multiplicative structure.
-Hence, it is natural to ask whether there exists a $\mathbb{R}$-algebraic hull for $\mathbb{R}$-linear groups which are not $\mathbb{Q}$-linear.
-Therefore, we finish with the following question. \begin{ques} Suppose that $G$ is a finitely generated solvable group that is linear over a characteristic $0$ field $k$ but not linear over $\mathbb{Q}$.
-Can one construct an analogue of the $\mathbb{Q}$-linear algebraic hull for $G$? \end{ques} If such a construction exists, one might recover and generalize the results of this article to the more general class of $\mathbb{R}$-linear groups that are not $\mathbb{Q}$-linear.
+It is clear that $\mathbb{Z} \wr \mathbb{Z}$ is isomorphic to an index $2$-subgroup of the group of $\mathbb{Z}[X,X^{-1}]$-points of the $\mathbb{R}$-defined linear algebraic group $\mathbb{C} \rtimes \mathbb{C}^*$ where $\mathbb{C}$ is equipped with its additive abelian structure and $\mathbb{C}^*$ with its multiplicative structure.
+Hence, it is natural to ask whether there exists a $\mathbb{R}$-algebraic hull for $\mathbb{R}$-linear groups that are not $\mathbb{Q}$-linear.
+Therefore, we finish with the following question. \begin{ques} Suppose that $\Gamma$ is a finitely generated solvable group which admits a faithful finite-dimensional representation over a characteristic $0$ field but no faithful finite-dimensional representation over $\mathbb{Q}$.
+Can one construct an analogue of the $\mathbb{Q}$-linear algebraic hull for $\Gamma$? \end{ques} If such a construction exists, one might recover and generalize the results of this article to the more general class of $\mathbb{R}$-linear groups that are not $\mathbb{Q}$-linear.